See works of art within works of art at this stunning Baroque palace-gallery

 {{ticket-block-triple}}

-The collection includes paintings, sculptures and decorative arts from the Renaissance to the Baroque period and has been open to the public since the 18th century!
+The collection has been accumulated over generations and includes paintings, sculptures and decorative arts from the Renaissance to the Baroque period and has been open to the public since the 18th century!

-The collection is known for its diverse range.
-The Palazzo Colonna itself is a masterpiece of architecture.
-You can see the incredible frescoed ceilings, grand halls, and opulent decorations.
+The Palazzo Colonna is itself a masterpiece of architecture.
+You can enjoy the frescoed ceilings, grand halls, and the palaces opulent decorations.
 Originally used as a family fort, it went on to be the Papal Seat of Pope Martin V from 1417 until 1430 and it was one of the few buildings that survived the sack of Rome due to the families good relationships.
 The gallery wasn't added to the palace until the 17th century under the direction of Cardinal Girolamo.